sizovs/sizovs.github.io/about.md

 ---

-I built a number of popular open source projects, including [dev.tube](https://dev.tube), [dev.events](https://dev.events), and [PipelinR](https://github.com/sizovs/pipelinr).
+I built a number of popular open source projects, including [dev.tube](https://dev.tube) and [PipelinR](https://github.com/sizovs/pipelinr).
 [Some](/frameworks) of my posts hit the front page of Hackernews, attracting millions of eyeballs.
 I also ran a popular Instagram account [coding unicorn](https://www.instagram.com/coding_unicorn/)  dedicated to helping beginner programmers, with a following of 115K+.

 ---

 I have a degree in programming and engineering management, plus I'm certified as an Enterprise Architect (OCEA), Scrum Master (CSM), Scrum Product Owner (CSPO), Project Management Professional (PMP), and an ICF coach.
-It took me some time to realize that, in the end, it doesn't really matter.

 ---